oVirt/ovirt-site/source/develop/release-management/features/infra/user-portal-permissions.html.md

 ### Inheriting Permissions

 Today, the User Portal exposes all the objects under an entity if any permission is given on that entity or on the reflecting entities (add link to explanation what is reflecting entities).
 This behaviour is correct for "manipulate" and "use" permission, but not for "create" permissions.
-E.g. If a user has the permissions to create a VM in a cluster, he sould not be able to see all the VMs in that cluster.
+E.g. If a user has the permissions to create a VM in a cluster, he should not be able to see all the VMs in that cluster.

 In the suggested solution, an additional column, `allows_viewing_children` (`boolean`) will be added to the `roles_groups` table.
-Only action grousp with `allows_viewing_children=true` will provide permissions on the objects contained in the object they are granted on.
+Only action groups with `allows_viewing_children=true` will provide permissions on the objects contained in the object they are granted on.

 Following is a detailed description of the behavior for each entity type.

 *   Data Center - Create VM/Template permission will not grant the ability to view VMs/Templates in the DC.
-*   Cluster - Create VM/Template permission will not grant the ability to view VMs/Templates in the cluser.
+*   Cluster - Create VM/Template permission will not grant the ability to view VMs/Templates in the cluster.
-*   Storage Domain - Create VM/Template/Disk permission will not grant the ability to view objcets contained in the storage domain.
+*   Storage Domain - Create VM/Template/Disk permission will not grant the ability to view objects contained in the storage domain.

-#### Creartor Roles
+#### Creator Roles

-Two new predefined roles should be added - VM Creator and Tempalate Creator, which only contain the action groups for adding VMs/Templates, respectively, and do not allow users to manipulate existing entities.
+Two new predefined roles should be added - VM Creator and Template Creator, which only contain the action groups for adding VMs/Templates, respectively, and do not allow users to manipulate existing entities.
 These new roles will be the way administrators will grant their users the ability to create new VMs/Templates without exposing existing ones.
 For disks, the existing role Disk Creator will be used.

 #### Operator Roles